TomasDemesaGenaviaIII/Advanced-Communication-and-Design-Lab-1/README.md

       4. Verified that a stable square wave appeared on the display, confirming the scope was ready for measurement.

   ## DISCUSSION AND LEARNING

+To set up an oscilloscope for use with the Emona Telecoms-Trainer 101, you must first establish a common reference by inserting the black ground plugs of the oscilloscope leads into any available ground (GND) socket on the trainer board.
+For initial signal verification, connect the first channel of the scope to a known source, such as the 2kHz SINE output in the Master Signals module, and ensure the Trigger Source is set to CH1 (or INT) to stabilize the display.
+Begin with the scope's Mode control on CH1 and adjust the Timebase until two or three complete cycles of the waveform are clearly visible on the screen.